justoneye/Implementacion-SeguroVehiculo/README.md

 ## EXTRA QUESTIONS:
-- Add the backend architecture you would use for the theme.
+1. Add the backend architecture you would use for the theme.
+<br /> _R/:_
-- From the above, evaluate if what you propose is the most efficient, or if it seems to you that there are ways easier to deploy.
+3. From the above, evaluate if what you propose is the most efficient, or if it seems to you that there are ways easier to deploy.
+<br /> _R/:_
-- What AI tools would you use to improve code performance?
+4. What AI tools would you use to improve code performance?
+<br /> _R/:_

 ## GitHub Repository